 Advanced Search

 In Liberia, the prevalence of female genital mutilation (FGM) is 38.2% among women and girls aged 15-49 years old.
-FGM is usually performed by traditional birth attendants and/or ‘zoes’ who are elderly women believed to have mystical powers and are members of the ‘Sande’ secret society, an influential custodian of culture in Liberia.
-During the FGM initiation process, girls are also trained in ‘bush schools’ to prepare them for married life and discussions of these processes are considered taboo in society.
-In addition to the cultural significance of the practice of FGM, there are also…
+FGM is usually performed by traditional birth attendants and/or ‘zoes’ who are elderly women believed to have mystical powers and are members of the ‘Sande’ group, an influential custodian of culture in Liberia.
+During the FGM initiation process, girls are also trained in 'bush schools’ to prepare them for married life and discussions of these processes are considered taboo in society.
+In addition to the cultural significance of the practice of FGM, there are also economic drivers…